Underwood-Inc/idling.app__UI/CI_TESTS.README.md

 ### Viewing Results
 1. **In Pull Requests**:
-   - Look for the most recent "🚀 Test Results" comment
+   - Look for the most recent test result comments
-   - Each test type has its own section
+   - Each test type has its own separate comment
    - Failed tests include expandable details

 2. **In GitHub Actions**: